swift-conductor/conductor-docs/docs/devguide/labs/beginner.md

 ### Creating Task definitions

 Let's create the [task definition](../../documentation/configuration/taskdef.md) for `verify_if_idents_are_added` in JSON.
-This task will be a *SIMPLE* task which is supposed to be executed by an Idents microservice.
+This task will be a *CUSTOM* task which is supposed to be executed by an Idents microservice.
 We'll be mocking the Idents microservice part.